turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_approved_account_ami/README.md

 ### Template (Nunjucks)

-Approval logic for EC2 instance trusted AWS accounts AMIs.
+Approval logic for EC2 Instance trusted AWS accounts AMIs.
-If instance image ownerId is not in `approvedAccounts` list, then it will return `Not approved`.
+If Instance Image ownerId is not in `approvedAccounts` list, then it will return `Not approved`.

 ```nunjucks
 {% set approvedAccounts = [